 If the hotel owner uses operators or technology providers, they are considered data processors, and a data processing agreement should be concluded with them.

 If the hotel owner wants to transfer data to third countries that do not provide adequate levels of personal data protection, an additional legal basis or safety mechanism is required, even if data are exported to a group company.
-These include concluding standard contractual clauses26 between the Polish exporter and importer in the third country, privacy shields for US-based importers, and binding corporate rules that are implemented in the whole group.
+These include concluding standard contractual clauses27 between the Polish exporter and importer in the third country, and binding corporate rules that are implemented in the whole group.

-The Polish Data Protection Authority is now authorised to impose fines of up to €20 million, or up to 4 per cent of the total global turnover of the preceding financial year.
-As at August 2020, 10 fines have been imposed.
-Three legal acts are vital when discussing e-commerce in the hotel sector.27
+The Polish Data Protection Authority is authorised to impose fines of up to €20 million, or up to 4 per cent of the total global turnover of the preceding financial year.
+As at July 2021, 26 fines have been imposed.
+Three legal acts are vital when discussing e-commerce in the hotel sector.28

 When setting up an e-booking platform, operators need to implement terms and conditions that will describe the e-services provided via the platform, as well as certain information that needs to be delivered to consumers when offering distance sales (prior to the conclusion of the contract).